AnjalaI26/Whistleblower-App-ASDE/README.md

 # Group A-20: Campus Confide

+This is a web-application I created within a group of four other members through my Advanced Software Engineering Class.
 Some of the main features of Campus Confide include having 4 distinct user listed below that are able to efficiently and effectively navigate between pages, helpful features and feedback for users and admin, a search bar that allows users and admin to search for reports, time stamps that show when reports were submitted, and an appealing user interface, among many other features that can be explored on our website.

 ## Users